Francode77/hair_removal_ham10000/README.md

 *on the left: the unprocessed image, center: the detected lines, right: the patched image*

 # Limitations
-- Function parameters can be further improved for better sensitivity
+- Settings can be further improved for better results
 - The algo does not patch at distances smaller than (r) from the edges
-- The patch function is very basic and can be improved
+- The patch function can be improved

 # Conclusion